Here’s everything you need to know about building on a sloping block.

 When it comes to drainage, the advantages are obvious.
 Slopes tend to channel water away naturally.
 Flooding almost certainly won’t be an issue, but you will need to thoroughly understand drainage on and around your block.
 If not managed properly when planning, your home could be at risk due to erosion and other issues.

 Take extra care in your site evaluation to understand the effects of water on your allotment and put plans in place to redirect the water appropriately.
 This could include stormwater tanks or drainage corridors to further channel water away.

-If you’re looking at a sloping block, it’s more important than even to pay attention to the ground.
-Moisture levels, surrounding vegetation and soil types are all key in determining:
+If you’re looking at a sloping block, it’s more important than ever to pay attention to the ground.
+Moisture levels, surrounding vegetation and soil types are all keys in determining:

 - if the site is suitable for building